agent-miraya/Miraya-SDK/README.md

 ### 3) Testing a Lit Action

-Instantly create a Lit Action and test its execution over Lit Network
+Instantly create a Lit Action and test its execution over Lit Network.

 ```js
 async function testAction() {